Yacnnn/MVGCCA/README.md

 It will print the acccuracy for different level of views removed in test set.
 #### Twitter Friends Recommendation

 In previous experiments, the number of run corresponded to the number of times we trained the model for each parameter (in order to compute average performance for each parameter across the different run).
-For twitter friends recommendation, each run corresponds to a different sampling of the (huge) inital datasets.
-We simply trained the method for 100 runs (100 different sampling) and then compute the performance for each of these runs (every 100 epochs).
+For twitter friends recommendation, it is the same but each run corresponds to a different sampling of the (huge) inital datasets.
+We trained the method for one set of parameters for 100 runs (i.e 100 different sampling) and then computed the performance for each of these runs (every 100 epochs).

 *Perform runs :*
 ```
 python3 run_mvgcca.py --task tfr --latent_dim 5 ----num_of_run 100
 ```
-The first time you launch this command, for each run $i$, if the file "datasets/tfr/twitter$i$.mat" exists we load it.
+When you launch this command, for each run $i$, if the file "datasets/tfr/twitter$i$.mat" exists we load it.
 Otherwise we sample 2506 users from database and create the associated weighted graph as specified in the paper.
 Then we save it in "datasets/tfr/twitter$i$.mat".
-However, this command will also create a folder (for example)  April_23_2021_01h05m53s in folder 'results/tfr/' with all the run information.
+However, this command will also create a folder (for example) April_23_2021_01h05m53s in folder "results/tfr/" with all runs information.

 *Evaluate runs :*
 ```
 python3 run_mvgcca_grid_search_evaluation.py --task tfr '--date' April_23_2021_01h05m53s
 ```
 This command will evaluate the different run on April_23_2021_01h05m53s.
-It will print the precision, recall and mrr metrics each epoch saved and this for all run.
+It will print the precision, recall and mrr metrics for each epochs saved and this for all run.

 #### Mnist2views Classsification

-A grid search was used to decide latent_dim = 30 or 60.
+A grid search was used to decide latent_dim = 60.
+(30 vs 60)

 *Perform runs :*